Updates & News

 Carrying and use of firearms will not be permitted.

 Halter & Lead rope

-The burro must be outfitted with a strap- (leather or synthetic) or rope-style halter.
-The runner may only be attached to the burro with a single lead rope that does not exceed 15 feet in length (measured from the end of rope to tip of buckle).
-The lead rope may only be connected to the halter tie ring (or tie loop in the case of a rope halter) and may not be affixed to the saddle or to any other part of the burro.
+The burro must be outfitted with a lead rope for handling that is attached to a halter (a flat-nosed halter is preferred for safer racing over rope halters which tend to get loose and shift on the burro’s face, yet rope halters are a better tool for groundwork training).
+The runner may only be attached to the burro with a single lead rope that does not exceed 15 feet in length (measured from the end of the rope to the tip of the snap).
+The lead rope may only be connected to the halter.

-Jack chains may be used only if used with a pressure-release technique.
-(A jack chain is a chain or strap which is used to apply pressure over the muzzle, under the chin, or through the mouth.)
-Any racer coming across the finish line with nose and/or chin injuries on the animal resulting from the jack chain will be disqualified.
+Jack/Stud chains may be used with a pressure-release technique, to safely control a higher-spirited burro.
+(A jack/stud chain is a chain or strap which is used to apply pressure over the muzzle or under the chin.)
+Any racer coming across the finish line with any injuries on the burro resulting from the jack/stud chain may be disqualified.

 Any contestant mistreating any animal may be disqualified.
 No needles, electric prods, narcotics, clubs or whips, other than the halter rope, may be used.

 Team = 1 Runner & 1 Burro